-Costs of services provided by affiliated enterprises may be declared as third-party costs.
+Costs of services provided by affiliated enterprises must be declared as third-party costs.
 They must be evidenced in the same way as own costs.
 You will additionally be required to provide evidence of the relevant payment or offset transaction.
 Any profit mark-ups must be deducted.
-Affiliated enterprises may charge the applicable fixed maximum overhead rate.
-Alternatively, costs of affiliated enterprises may also be charged directly to the relevant cost types (as for the funding recipient) if access to the receipts is ensured (e.g. central corporate accounting) and the persons are marked in eCall.
-Personnel costs of affiliated enterprises may only be charged directly to personnel costs if the employees work in a permanent establishment in Austria and are subject to Austrian social security.
+Affiliated enterprises may charge a fixed overhead allowance of 25%.